SEEING DOWNTOWN DIFFERENTLY

 The workshop, supported by the City of Sherman and a National Endowment for the Arts "Our Town" grant, has yielded an inspiring report that provides a blueprint for developing a robust and inclusive public art strategy in Sherman.

 The workshop was facilitated by two outstanding professionals from the Arts Council of Fort Worth: Martha Peters, Director of Public Art, and Karen Wiley, President/CEO.
 Many thank to our panelists for the workshop: Daron Holland, Holland Logos and Sherman City Council, District 4; Ilknur Ozgur, Artistic Director and Founder, Artstillery, West Dallas; Heidi Rushing, Associate Director of Marketing, Austin College; Mark Monroe, Associate Professor of Art, Austin College; Jared Tredway, Tredway Workshop and Co-Director, Ghost Town Arts Collective; and Giovanni Valderas, Exhibition Manager at the Fort Worth Community Art Center.

 Completing this activity is an important step to conclude our Focalpoint(!)
-Project grant at the end of September 2020.
+Project grant at the end of Decemberr 2020.
 We gratefully acknowledge that this project funded in part by an Our Town grant from the National Endowment for the Arts and with the support of Austin College.

-Watch for updates on our Facebook page!
+Watch for the full plan to be available here on November 20, and check for updates on our Facebook page!

 CommUnity Vision Day on July 24, 2020, brought together Sherman leaders and artists to imagine the Cultural District's public art potential.